martenzander/nervo/README.md

   <a href="https://twitter.com/directus">Download</a>
 </h3>

 Nervo is a solid JavaScript animation library providing basic tweening functionality.
 It is designed to be flexible, intuitive and easy to learn.
-Nervo allows you to create single [Tweens](#tween), makes controlling multiple Tweens within [Timelines](#timeline) easy, and provides Springs.
+Nervo allows you to create Tweens, Timelines and Springs.